 In the event of extraordinary circumstances, degree course substitutions are allowable with the approval of the Academic Committee.
 Petitions must be submitted in writing prior to the last semester of enrollment.
-Students will be notified of the results of their petitions by the Registrar's Office in writing.
+Approved substitutions will be noted in the student's individual degree audit on Populi.